-Starting position IO controller is in STOP, I-Device in RUN Event IO controller starts Reaction The OB 83 (Return-of-Submodule) for input sub modules of the transfer areas to the higher-level IO controller is called in the I-Device.
-An OB 85 is called for each transfer area, which is located in the process image, in the I-device if messages of process image transfer errors are parametrized and the corresponding OB 83 has not yet been called. § 69 An OB 122 is triggered in the I-Device for each peripheral direct access to an input transfer area, until the corresponding OB 83 has been called.
-The OB 100 (startup) is called in the IO controller.
+Starting position IO controller is in STOP, I-Device n RUN Event IO controller starts Reaction The OB 83 (return-of-submodule) for input sub modules of the transfer areas to the higher-level IO controller is called in the I-Device.
+An OB 85 is called in the I-Device for each transfer area, which is located in the process image, if messages of process image transfer errors are parameterized and the corresponding OB 83 has not yet been called.
+An OB 122 is triggered in the I-Device for each peripheral direct access to a transfer area, until the corresponding OB 83 has been called.
+The OB 100 (start-up) is called in the IO controller.